 Have you decided to operate your business as a Limited Liability Company (LLC)?
 If you answered yes, you must comply with your state’s requirements for registering your company.
 Those responsibilities include filing an Articles of Organization (sometimes called a Certificate of Organization or Certificate of Formation) with the state government.

-The articles of organization is a legal document containing important information about the business.
-The Secretary of State office must approve the document for the LLC to be recognized as a legal entity.
+The Articles of Organization is a legal document containing important information about the business.
+The Secretary of State’s office must approve the document for the LLC to be recognized as a legal entity.

-Filing articles of organization officially registers the company as an LLC with the state and establishes it as a separate legal entity from its owners (which are called members).
-That legal separation between owners personally and their business is one of the main drivers for entrepreneurs to form an LLC.
+Filing Articles of Organization officially registers the company as an LLC with the state and establishes it as a separate legal entity from its owners (which are called members).
+That legal separation between owners personally and their business is one of the main drivers for entrepreneurs to form a Limited Liability Company.
 In most instances, members are not held liable personally for the company’s legal and financial problems.
 That gives business owners some peace of mind that their personal assets (e.g., home, vehicles, retirement funds, etc.) will not be at risk if the LLC is sued or cannot pay its debts.

-Often, entrepreneurs choose to form their LLC in the state where they are located physically.
+Often, entrepreneurs choose to form their LLCs in the state where they are located physically.
 However, some select a different state if they believe the business regulations and tax rules for LLCs are more favorable there.
-There are many variables to consider, so I recommend talking with an attorney and accountant (or tax advisor) for professional expertise when deciding what state to call “home.”
+There are many variables to consider, so I recommend talking with an attorney and accountant (or tax advisor) for professional expertise when deciding what state to call home.

-Besides the articles of organization, states may require an LLC to complete other formalities, too.
-For example, they may request that the LLC file an initial report (and annual reports, thereafter) and keep an operating agreement at the principal place of business.
+Besides the Articles of Organization, states may require an LLC to complete other formalities, too.
+For example, they may request that the LLC file an Initial Report (and Annual Reports, thereafter) and keep an LLC Operating Agreement at the principal place of business.

 - Name of the LLC